huri000/SwiftEntryKit/README.md

   - Can be displayed within or outside the screen's safe area.
   - Can be stylized: have a border, drop-shadow and round corners.
   - Their content's and the screen's background can be blurred, dimmed, colored or have a gradient style.
-  - Transition animations are customizable.
+  - Transition animations are customizable - Entrance, Exit and Pop (by another entry).
   - The user interactions with the entry or the screen can be intercepted.
+  - Entries have an optional rubber banding effect in panning.
+  - Entries can be optionally dismissed by a simple swipe gesture.
+  - Entries have display priority attribute, Entry cannot be dismissed by entries with lower priority.
-  - The status bar style can be changed while the entry is displayed.
+  - The status bar style is changeable for the display duration of the entry.
   - SwiftEntryKit supports **custom views** as well.

+## Example Project

+The example project contains various presets and examples which use can use and modify to your liking.

-### Example Project - Presets
+### Presets

 Toasts | Notes | Floats | Custom Message | Custom Nib
 --- | --- | --- | --- | ---
 ![toasts_example](https://github.com/huri000/SwiftEntryKit/blob/master/Example/Assets/toasts.gif) | ![notes_example](https://github.com/huri000/SwiftEntryKit/blob/master/Example/Assets/notes.gif) | ![floats_example](https://github.com/huri000/SwiftEntryKit/blob/master/Example/Assets/floats.gif) | ![animated_custom_example](https://github.com/huri000/SwiftEntryKit/blob/master/Example/Assets/animated_custom.gif) | ![custom_nib_example](https://github.com/huri000/SwiftEntryKit/blob/master/Example/Assets/custom_nib.gif)

-### Example Project - Playground
+### Playground

 #### noun: a place where people can play 🏈